pjbartlein/REarthSysSci/texteditor.md

 # Markdown Rendering #

-The conversion of a Markdown (`*.md`) text file into a more nicely formatted document is referred to a "rendering".
+The conversion of a Markdown (`*.md`) text file into a nicely formatted document is referred to a "rendering".
 Built-in Markdown rendering "engines" are part of many commercially available Markdown editors (as well as free ones), but a particularly powerful and flexible renderer is Pandoc, which describes itself as "a universal document converter", which it pretty much is.

 Here's the Pandoc web page: [[https://pandoc.org/]](https://pandoc.org/), and the weird diagram illustrates the range of document conversions possible.
 The User Guide is here: [[https://pandoc.org/MANUAL.html]](https://pandoc.org/MANUAL.html).